How does ScanWatch compare to the competition?

 All Withings watches, including Move, seamlessly track activity and sleep.
 In addition to these basic features, Move ECG has the ability to provide an ECG.
 Steel HR has a display and a PPG to deliver heart rate tracking.

 ScanWatch is the most advanced watch conceived by Withings.
 Like Steel HR, it owns a display, but it is wider and with higher definition, and a PPG for heart rate monitoring.
-ScanWatch also has the ability to monitor oxygen levels, detect sleep apnea and has 3 electrodes to provide an ECG.
+ScanWatch also has the ability to monitor oxygen levels, detect breathing disturbances and has 3 electrodes to provide an ECG.

 Should I use ScanWatch if I wear a pacemaker?

 No, you should not use ScanWatch if you wear a pacemaker or other internal medical device.
 ScanWatch circulates a small electrical signal in your body to record your electrocardiogram (ECG), which may interfere with a pacemaker or other medical device.

 I have a permanent heart rate arrhythmia, will ScanWatch be able to efficiently take my measurements?

 Your ScanWatch will perform correctly the ECG, and a signal will be measured and displayed on the screen.
 However, it is likely that the diagnosis displayed will not appear as normal, as your watch will detect AFib or another arrhythmia.

 At rest, if the watch is properly positioned, your heartbeat should be detected as irregular, and average measurements should be provided.

 It is possible that your SpO2 measurements will be inconclusive because ScanWatch relies on the regularity of the HR for the quality of the signal.
 In other words, if you really need a SpO2 measurement for COVID-19 or COPD monitoring, we would recommend to use a classic finger oximeter.